leangjia/blender_docs/trunk/blender_docs/manual/editors/uv/navigating.rst

 Also see :doc:`/editors/image/navigating` in the Image editor.

-UV Local View
-   Displays only the UV faces that are assigned to the currently displayed image.
 Frame Selected :kbd:`NumpadPeriod`
    Change view so that all selected UV vertices are visible.